rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 };
 ```

-## Enums without a specified representation
+### Layout of a data-carrying enums without a repr annotation

-If no explicit `#[repr]` attribute is used, then the layout of most
+If no explicit `#[repr]` attribute is used, then the layout of a
-enums is not specified, with one crucial exception: option-like enums
-may in some cases use a compact layout that is identical to their
-payload.
+data-carrying enum is typically **not specified**.
+However, in certain
+select cases, there are **guaranteed layout optimizations** that may
+apply, as described below.

+#### Discriminant elision on Option-like enums

 (Meta-note: The content in this section is not described by any RFC
 and is therefore "non-normative".)

-### Discriminant elision on Option-like enums

-**Definition.** An **option-like enum** is an enum which has:
+**Definition.** An **option-like enum** is a 2-variant enum where:

-- one variant with a single field,
+- one variant has a single field, and
-- other variants with no fields ("unit" variants).
+- the other variant has no fields (the "unit variant").

 The simplest example is `Option<T>` itself, where the `Some` variant
 has a single field (of type `T`), and the `None` variant has no
 fields.
-But other enums that fit that same template (and even enums
+But other enums that fit that same template fit.
-that include multiple `None`-like fields) fit.

 **Definition.** The **payload** of an option-like enum is the single
 field which it contains; in the case of `Option<T>`, the payload has